lily190703/KD/Readme.md

 ### Date Preparation

 - Download the `something-something` database provided in the paper [The "something something" video database for learning and evaluating visual common sense](https://arxiv.org/pdf/1706.04261.pdf).
+And divide the database into the original task and the compositional task as described in the paper [Something-Else: Compositional Action Recognition with Spatial-Temporal Interaction Networks](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9156858).
 - If network permission allowed,  you can also download the dataset on the [Baidu Netdisk](https://pan.baidu.com/s/1av0kmZUWXbWq9X5woBtcPA?pwd=xgc6)

 ### Training & Testing